leroy-merlin-br/kameleon-docs/Kameleon Architecture and Technology.md

 ### Install and Run

 _Kameleon Application Server_ is easy to install and run.
 The whole package is less than 1.0GB.
 Once unzipped into a local directory, the only requirement to run our software is an up-to-date PHP installation _(greater or equal 5.4)_ with the required extensions and Composer.
-Kameleon also ships with a Vagrantfile and a server recipe which is great for the development phase.
+Kameleon also ships with a `Vagrantfile` and a server recipe that allows the setup of the development environment to be done using [Vagrant](http://vagrantup.com/).
 Later, in production, the same code that runs on developer machines will also run on the server machines.

+<blockquote class="emphasys"><em>Vagrant</em> provides easy to configure, reproducible, and portable work environments built on top of industry-standard virtualization technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.</blockquote>

 A typical startup of the preconfigured Kameleon on a Virtual Machine using Vagrant takes less than 20 minutes.

 ### Developer Profile

 We do not believe that special tools and IDEs should be required to customize our software.
 Therefore, any PHP IDE or editor can be used for development.
-We recommend Sublime Text, but developers are free to choose the tool of preference.
+We recommend _Sublime Text 3_, but developers are free to choose the tool of preference.

-In order to fully understand and to able to customize the plataform the following profile is recomended:
+In order to fully understand and customize the plataform code the following profile is recomended:

 1. Experienced Object Oriented developer that knows modern PHP
 2. Understanding of MongoDB/NoSQL concepts